Get a quote and call our team on

 • Oak doors require regular daily cleaning with a microfibre cloth and periodic deep cleaning with a mild detergent or vinegar.
 Repair methods include sanding, applying filler, or using dowels for splits and cracks in case of damage.

-Some of you won't have oak or wooden doors in your home, so we will explain what they are and their different features here.
+Some of you won't have oak or wooden doors in your home, as it is just one of the many types of doors you can have, so we will explain what they are and their different features here.

 Renowned for their sheer durability, oak doors have long been favoured for their resistance to wear and tear.